 Figure 10-1 depicts a summary of the funding plan for the PCEP.
 It provides a breakdown of the funding partners as well as the allocated funds.
 As previously noted, the JPB received approval of the FFGA from the FTA in May 2017.
 The Agreement provides the project with a commitment of \$647 million in federal funding.
 As previously reported, the FTA released the Fiscal Year 2018 apportionments, which includes the \$100 million in Core Capacity funding.
+These funds were successfully awarded to the project in September.
 Additionally, the MTC has programmed \$73 million of its commitment of FTA formula funds to the project.
-The JPB is in the process of working with FTA region IX staff to make both the core capacity funds and formula funds available to the project.
+The JPB is working with FTA region IX staff to ensure the formula funds are made available to the project.